 It’s been a little tough getting used to being back home and in my kitchen, I must say.
 After going out to eat for nearly every meal last week, I’ve been semi-spoiled by the convenience of it all.
 Slowly, but surely, I’ve been getting back into the mix of things; yesterday I grabbed some gorgeous produce from the local farmers market and I can’t wait to use it.

 But, before I utilize the aromatic tomatoes and colorful nectarines, there has been one item hanging out in my pantry for a while.
 I felt a bit intimidated by it, but after this good experience I’m looking forward to the next time it makes an appearance!
-This ominous ingredient is Nori, well, the raw sheets of it to be exact.
+The ominous ingredient is Nori, well, the raw sheets of it to be exact.
 I bought it with the intent to try making rolls for the first time, and I’ve finally gotten around to doing so (especially since buying a sushi roller when I was in SF).

 - 1 Cup Steamed Brown Rice, Cooled to around room temperature